containerbuildsystem/cachito/README.md

 On top of finding the Go module and its dependencies, and providing their sources and the proper environment variables for a successful build from such sources, Cachito will also discover Go packages in the source repository and their (package level) dependencies.
-By default, the top level package is discovered, but optional `path`s can be provided to point Cachito to the package(s) to discover.

 These package level dependencies will be included in the Cachito API request response at the `/api/v1/requests/<id>` endpoint as packages with the `go-package` type.